 Currently I am working on a 3000-piece puzzle and it is by far the most difficult one I've attempted yet.
 Every time I sit down to work on it I can't help but to think about how these puzzles of mine seem to parallel my life.
 Just like the puzzle I, as we all have, started at the beginning to lay the framework.
 My edge pieces are made from the lessons I learned as a child both from experiences and from parents and mentors.
 As I grew older I began to work inwardly on some of the more intricate details of my heart and mind.
 I piece my thoughts and experiences together to form my beautiful feelings and beliefs.
 With more experience and time my puzzle grows and already I can see the potential masterpiece it can one day be.
 I have come across many pieces that don't seem to fit and questions that don't seem to have an answer.
 But I know that they must because my guide would not have brought them to me if they didn't.
 I turn to my guide often for help and sometimes I hear His answers right away and other times I do not.
 I often turn to the smaller issues of life as a break from the larger ones but I always find my way back to the pieces that don't seem to fit.
 My guide, my example, always helps me fit the pieces together in the end and I always realize that it was my own inability or lack of willingness to see that ever held me back in the first place.
+As I continue to work on my masterpiece I will always keep my guide at my side.
+He has never failed me before and I know that He will always be there to help me piece together this puzzle I call my life.

 No comments: